Pisano/feedback-sample-ios-app/README.md

 ## 📚 API Reference

+### CloseStatus

+The `CloseStatus` enum is returned by various SDK methods to indicate the result of an operation.

+**CloseStatus Values:**
+- `.initSucces`: SDK initialized successfully
+- `.initFailed`: SDK initialization failed
+- `.closed`: User clicked the close button
+- `.sendFeedback`: Feedback was sent
+- `.outside`: Closed by clicking outside
+- `.displayOnce`: Already shown before
+- `.surveyPassive`: Survey is in passive state
+- `.healthCheckFailed`: Health check failed

 ### `Pisano.boot()`

 Initializes the SDK.
 This method must be called either at application startup (usually in `AppDelegate`) or before calling the `show()` method.